Santa Cruz Province, Argentina: Political division

+The province is divided into the following seven departments, listed from north to south with their capitals, their areas and their populations at the Censuses of 27 October 2010 and 16 May 2022 (final figures):

 Sports

 Boxing Club de Río Gallegos is the only side that competes in national leagues.
 The club currently plays in the Torneo Federal B, the regionalized fourth-tier in Argentine football league system.
 At the 2015 season it reached the second phase.